 Design FMEA (dFMEA) and Process FMEA (pFMEA)

 dFMEA- Predictive/Preventive Step: design phase and focuses on our subsystems (ie. drive train, wiring, pneumatics, programming, etc).
-Focused on predicting and eliminating or mitigating potential failures.
+Focuses on predicting and eliminating or mitigating potential failures.

 pFMEA- Analytical/Reactive step.
-Defined for us as the robot process as a whole (including the robot subsystems identified in dFMEA), but also all supporting process roles (i.e. set up, tools, corrective actions, pit crew, drivers, strategy, etc).
+Helps our team define the robot process as a whole (including the robot subsystems identified in dFMEA), but also all supporting process roles (i.e. set up, tools, corrective actions, pit crew, drivers, strategy, etc).
 This tends to be more corrective and focused on eliminating repeat failures with setting or recognizing controls as well as future improvements.

 Why do we do FMEA's?